worksonmypc/apprentice-boot-camp-improving-code/README.md

 Two–three mentors required in addition to leads.
 These should be able to cover support for the required languages.

-Several exercises (katas and code starters) will need to be ported to required languages.

 ## Prep-work for apprentices

 None